 About the Festival

-The International Ballet Festival is held every year in Miami from the last week of August through mid-September, bringing to Miami-Dade County spectacular performances by over 100 Principal Dancers representing more than 20 ballet companies, a dance film series, art exhibits inspired by the dance, book presentations, workshops and masterclasses.
+The International Ballet Festival is held every year in Miami from the last week of July through mid-August, bringing to Miami-Dade County spectacular performances by over 100 Principal Dancers representing more than 20 ballet companies, a dance film series, art exhibits inspired by the dance, book presentations, workshops and masterclasses.
 Each year the IBFM presents two important awards.
 "A Life for Dance" Lifetime Achievement Award, one of the three most prestigious honors for the dance worldwide, is presented each year to the greatest luminaries of the international dance world, and the "Criticism and Culture of Ballet" to the most prominent and respected International dance critics.

 In 2011 the MHB received a grant of one million dollars from Miami Dade County Cultural Affairs Council for the purchase of the property that houses the Miami Hispanic Cultural Arts Center (MHCAC) since 2012, and was also the proud recipient of the John S. and James L. Knight Foundation’s Knight Arts Challenge Grant Award 2011 of one hundred thousand in support of the restoration of the original building.
 This exciting new Cultural Arts Center resides in the magnificent 1911 fully restored Miami Landmark building, The J.W.
 Warner Place, House and Garden, listed on the National Register of Historic Places, and the only one from Miami featured in Remaking America, the definitive book of historic houses.
 The property is centrally located between the Miami River, Downtown and Brickell, easily accessible to the Miami community and our visitors.
 The future plan is for the original colonial style building to be complemented by contemporary architecture housing brand new state of the art ballet studios and black box theater, designed by architect Omar A. Morales.
 The planned activities at the Miami Hispanic Cultural Arts Center will enrich the arts in Miami and preserve our Hispanic cultural legacy.